rtang03/gupload-server/README.md

 ## Overview
 This small utility setup server/cli: "upload-only" ftp-like server; with TLS + grpc transport.

+### Motivation
+When doing multi-cloud deployment of Hyperledger Fabric, peers of different organizations run on different cloud providers.
+It needs a mechanism to share tls root certs, and/or crypto material, as an out-of-band communication process.
+This utility is created as Pod, besides "peer" pod.
+It enables the out-of-band file exchange process uses the same networking transport of inter-peer communications.
+A max filesize is 4 MB.
+TLS is required for SNI-based routing.

 ### Pre-requisite
 - Go v1.15 +
 - [Protocol buffer compiler](https://grpc.io/docs/languages/go/quickstart/)